xdnloveme/vue-simple-snake/README.md

 It took me a day to complete a Snake game based vue.JS.

-Very simple & very easy.just because of personal interest.
+Just because of personal interest.very simple & very easy.

 You can click the link below to experience: